Moving Statistics and Trends in Moving

 Growth in population is uneven throughout the states.
 In fact, according to the moving statistics, you may be astonished to find out where the majority of Americans are relocating to.

-The 2024 U.S. Migration Report by North American Van Lines for 2024 uncovered some fascinating moving statistics concerning people's relocation destinations.
-In 2024, Idaho was the most moved-to state, with inbound moves at 69%.
-Idaho was not featured on the top inbound state list in previous years.
-The rest of the states were in the South, where the cost of living and housing is relatively affordable.
+The 2025 U.S. Migration Report by North American Van Lines for 2025 uncovered some fascinating moving statistics concerning people's relocation destinations.
+In 2024, Idaho was the most moved-to state, with inbound moves at 71%.
+Idaho has been the top inbound state for the second year in the row.

 - In 2023, South Carolina topped the nation in inbound moves by 66%.